department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 > "This would be a lot of work." (p8)

 > ""It just gives me a blank generic DoD 149.
-It would be really damn cool it it actually filled in the parts we've already given you." (p3)
+It would be really damn cool if it actually filled in the parts we've already given you." (p3)

-Three participants expressed concerns that Form 149 was confusing, had a lot of content, and would be difficult to fill out on their own.
+Three participants expressed concerns that the form was confusing, had a lot of content, and would be difficult to fill out on their own.
 One participant said that they would like to see information they inputted into the wizard on the form.

 ## Additional Insights